 Jeff Ranieri is NBC Bay Area’s Chief Meteorologist, and appears on NBC Bay Area Monday through Friday at 5, 6 and 11 p.m.
 He currently holds the American Meteorolgical Seal of Approval.

 Forecasting the complex microclimates of the Bay Area is one of Jeff's main passions as temperatures in a 35 mile radius can range from 50° to 100°.

-A few notables…Golfing on Pebble Beach, sliding on the ice with Kristi Yamaguchi & even riding a bull on live television.
+He's also become well-known for his personality driven live remote forecasts from events and locations all over the Bay Area.
+A few notables…Golfing on Pebble Beach & sliding on the ice with Kristi Yamaguchi.
 He also managed to turn sports into weather while covering the San Francisco Giants 2010 quest for the World Series Championship.

-Photo: Jeff Ranieri "Live Around the Bay" at Livermore Wine Country Festival, during 100° heat!
+Photo: Jeff Ranieri Live during 100° heat at the Livermore Wine Country Festival!